tmalaska/hadcom.utils/README.md

 >
 >Writer Rc Files

+###Route
+This allows you to make one or more directories pumps to hdfs.
+Either on file added or at time interval files in this directory will be read in and written to hadoop in any format you want (seq, avro, rc).

 ###[Out](hadcom.utils/wiki/Out-in-detail)
 hadoop fs -text only goes so far this takes us to the next step by being able to output rc files and avro files in clear text.
 [Click here](hadcom.utils/wiki/Out-in-detail) for more information.